anywhichway/lmdb-cluster/README.md

 }
 ```

-`options` are once again, the same as those for LMDB.
-If `inhertinOptions` is true, the options for the environment are used as defaults for the database.
+`options` are, once again, the same as those for LMDB.
+If `inheritOptions` is true, the options for the environment are used as defaults for the database.

 If `dynamicEnvironmentOptions` is present and an attempt is made to open an environment not configured in the `environments` argument, then the options are used to create an environment database of the name requested.
 Otherwise, an error is thrown.
 Be careful with this, as it can be a DOS security risk.

 `dynamicDatabaseOptions` are used in the same way as `dynamicEnvironmentOptions` for child databases.
 The `dynamicEnvironmentOptions` are automatically used if neither the parent environment is configured to have it's options inherited or `dynamicDatabaseOptions` is present.
 Be careful with this, as it can be a DOS security risk.

-If the `options` argument to `serve` is a string, it is the path to a JavaScript file that exports the options.
-(Not yet implemented)

 ## DELETE /data/:environment/:name/:key?ifVersion=:ifversion

-Deletes a value from the database `:name`.
+Deletes a value from the database `:name` with `:key`.
 Optionally, only deletes if the version of the value is `:ifversion`.

 Returns `true` or `false` depending on whether the value was deleted, i.e. if the value did not exist or the version did not match `false` is returned.

 ## GET /data/:environment/:name/:key?ifVersion=:ifversion

-Gets a value from the database `:name` at the `:key`.
+Gets a value from the database `:name` with `:key`.
 Optionally, only gets if the version of the value is `:ifversion`.

 Returns the value or `null` if the value does not exist or the version does not match.

-## GET /data/:environment/:name?start=:start&end=:end&limit=:limit&offset=:offset&reverse=:reverse&versions=:versions
+## GET /data/:environment/:name/?start=:start&end=:end&limit=:limit&offset=:offset&reverse=:reverse&versions=:versions

-Gets a range of values from the database `:name`.
+Gets a range of values from the database `:name`. ***Note***: Trailing slash is REQUIRED.

+All query string arguments are optional.
+However, failing  to provide a `:start` or `:end` will result in a full database scan.

 The range is from `:start` to `:end`.
-The `:start` and `:end` are `URLEncoded` strings.
+The `:start` and `:end` are JSON.stringified `URLEncoded` strings.
 The `:start` and `end` follow the same form as LMDB [range options](https://github.com/kriszyp/lmdb-js#rangeoptions).

 The `:limit` is the maximum number of values to return.